cainhill/cainhill.github.io/_blog/2025-04-01-slide-longevity.md

 ---

 ## Problem
-Organisations that use PowerPoints as a store for important reference information often waste time keeping those presentations aligned to the latest company design - when a few simple rules can prevent this avoidable rework.
+Organisations that use PowerPoints as a store for important reference information often waste time keeping those presentations aligned to the latest company design - but did you know that a few simple rules can prevent that rework?

 ---